TerryShenty/TerryShenty.github.io/README.md

-This is my Github Homepage!
+Github Pages repo for my homepage and documentation!